![]() |

 http://www.saintmarys.edu/virus.

-Instructions for how to remove many computer viruses from your personal computer can
+Instructions for how to remove viruses and other malicious software from your personal computer can

 be found on the